stupendousMan/superGetOpt/README.md

     #define SG_ERROR_ZERO_LEN_OPTION -11
     #define SG_ERROR_TOO_MANY_ARGS -12

-In the case of an error, *argErr will be the argument number where the problem occurred.
-If there is not any error then argErr will be 0.
+In the case of an error, *argPos will be the argument number where the problem occurred.
+If there is not any error then argPos will be 0.
+If extra arguments are present that are not related to flag usage, then the return value will be the number of extra arguments, and argPos will be where the first one occurs.

 The superParse() function: